 General measures in regard to hygiene should be observed to control sources of infection or reinfection.
-Concomitant use of appropriate topical agents is usually required, particularly in treatment of tinea pedis since in some forms of athlete's foot, yeasts and bacteria may be involved.
-Griseofulvin will not eradicate the bacterial or monilial infection.
+Concomitant use of appropriate topical agents is usually required, particularly in treatment of tinea pedis.
+In some forms of tinea pedis, yeasts and bacteria may be involved as well as dermatophytes.
+Griseofulvin will not eradicate these associated bacterial or yeast infections.

 How is Griseofulvin Supplied

-Griseofulvin Oral Suspension USP is available as a pink to orange colored, tutti-frutti flavored, uniform suspension containing 125 mg/5 mL Griseofulvin microsize in a 4 ounce (120 mL) bottle.
+Griseofulvin Oral Suspension USP is available as a pink to orange colored, tutti-frutti flavored, uniform suspension containing 125 mg/5 mL Griseofulvin, USP (microsize) in a 4 ounce (120 mL) bottle.

 PHARMACIST: Dispense in a tight, light-resistant container as defined in the USP, with a child-resistant closure as required.

 This product is protected by a tamper-resistant seal around the neck opening.
 If the seal has been broken or is removed, do not use the product.
 Return the product to place of purchase.

 Store at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature].

 Package/Label Display Panel

 Griseofulvin Oral Suspension USP (microsize) 125mg/5mL Label Text